kubernetes/website/content/en/docs/concepts/workloads/controllers/job.md

 whether the Job has failed or succeeded without having to wait for the controller to add a terminal condition.

-{{< note >}}
-For example, you can use the `FailureTarget` condition to quickly decide whether to create a replacement Job, but it could result in Pods from the failing and replacement Jobs running at the same time for a while.
-Thus, if your cluster capacity is limited, you may prefer to wait for the `Failed` condition before creating the replacement Job.
+For example, you might want to decide when to create a replacement Job that replaces a failed Job.
+If you replace the failed Job when the `FailureTarget` condition appears, your replacement Job runs sooner, but could result in Pods from the failed and the replacement Job running at the same time, using extra compute resources.

-{{< /note >}}
+Alternatively, if your cluster has limited resource capacity, you could choose to wait until the `Failed` condition appears on the Job, which would delay your replacement Job but would ensure that you conserve resources by waiting until all of the failed Pods are removed.

 ## Clean up finished jobs automatically